Who is a carer?

 It is a legal requirement for carers to be offered an assessment at least once a year.
 This does not mean that someone is judging how good you are at looking after the person you care for.
 It is simply a way of making sure that your own needs are looked after.

 The Assessment examines ways to reduce the stress, worry and demanding workloads that many carers experience.
 It can be a very useful way of improving the difficult aspects of caring.
-If you are not offered a Carer Assessment soon after the patient is admitted to hospital please speak to the patient’s Care Coordinator.
-They are also responsible for carrying out Carer Assessments.
+This assessment may assist you to get the support that you need, which may include a break from caring, emotional support, or signposting to various organisations.
+If you feel that you may benefit from a Carers Assessment then please speak to a member of staff or you can contact your local carers service using the useful links information below.

 Healthy Caring Guide